islaytitans/alien/docs/src/GM/cotg1.md

 - Read what's the story mother
 - Remind roll are less often than d&d only when failure has significant impact
 - Give agenda cards
-  - Decide who is 'Lucas' and give their agenda card instead with the 'Note to Lucas'
+  - Decide who is 'Lucas' and give their agenda card instead of the Normal Agenda Card with the 'Note to Lucas'
   - Give Wilson Special order 966 too
 - [Start on Montero](#openning)

-## Scenes
+## Locations

 ### Montero